 ASEGUIM Guide from Ecuador

-I was born and raised in Cotopaxi Province – Ecuador and know the country’s peaks intimately.
-I have great mountaineering experience of more than 12 years of climbing in all Ecuador, and I also climbed in South America, Switzerland, and France.
+Fernando Iza was born and raised in the Cotopaxi Province of Ecuador and knows the country’s peaks intimately.
+He is an official ASEGUIM mountain guide with more than 18 years of mountaineering experience climbing in all of Ecuador, as well as in South America, Switzerland, France, and the United States.